33-Year-Old Pitcher – Oakland Athletics

 Yusmeiro Petit Contract Information:

-Signed a minor league contract with the Mariners in March 2010.
+Signed a two-year, $10 million contract with the Athletics in November of 2017.

 To instantly reveal our fantasy analysis of every player – including Yusmeiro Petit – simply subscribe now.